Yyh-eagle/learngit/readme.txt

-Git is a distributed version control system
-Git is free software
+x is a distributed version control systemx xit is free software